 - 23. Program Performance Measurements.
-Briefly describe the actual work of services to be provided to your target population.
+Briefly describe the actual work and services to be provided to your target population.
 Each activity listed will also have an objective, outcome and an outcome measurement to be listed in subsequent questions.
 For example, "Provide financial literacy classes to children aged 8-12 years living in or going to school in low and moderate-incomes census tracts."
 Define the goals of each activity.
 For example, "Children will learn and understand basic money management skills."
 List the specific measurable outcomes of each activity.
 For example, "Provide 5 workshops serving 15 children in each workshop, after which at least 10 children will open a savings account". - 24.
 Target Population, Number of Persons Served, Service Boundaries.
 Provide a description of the client target population to be served by the program and the total number of persons to be served in the grant year. - 25.
 Additional Information.
 This section is provided to capture any other information the applicant wishes to submit to enhance the proposal. - 26.
-Agency Background.
+Agency Information.
 See Application for details. - 27.
 Personnel.
 See Application for details. - 28.
 Financial.
 See Application for details. - 29.
 Agency Performance History.
 List the two most recent El Cajon CDBG-funded programs.
-If not funded through CDBG in recent years, list other programs your agency has sponsored using other funding sources.
+If not funded through CDBG in recent years, list other programs your agency has sponsored using other funding sources. - 30.
+Audit.
+See Application for details.
+Method of conducting an annual audit must be indicated. - 31.
+Insurance.
+See Application and Pages 11 12 of these Guidelines for details.
+Proof of Insurance will be required if funding is awarded.
+Referenced document "Instruction Guidelines Council Policy D3" is available by calling (619) 441-1710.

-PROPOSAL SCHEDULES & MAP
+PROPOSAL SCHEDULES AND MAP

 SCHEDULE A - Program Budget: Complete the program budget that includes Personnel Services (salaries) and other program cost components the agency identifies as necessary to the program including insurance coverage.
 See - the City of El Cajon's Insurance Policy attached to this Instruction Guideline Manual.
 The first budget column, CDBG Funding Request, must total the funding amount the agency requested in Question 2.
-The other two columns should list other cash and in-kind resources that will be used to carryout the proposed program.
+The other two columns should list all other cash and in-kind resources that will be used to carryout the proposed program.
 The use of volunteers not otherwise employed by the agency is permitted.
 However, depending on the work the volunteer will perform, state-licensing requirements would apply.
 To determine in-kind volunteer contributions listed in the third column of the budget, use an estimated cost of paying an employee to do the same work.